-Yoga, a word derived from the Sanskrit term for 'unite', is an ancient philosophy focused on creating harmony within the mind and body, rather than viewing them as separate entities.
-Yoga can have a positive impact on the lived pain experience through a range of techniques that connect us to states of calm, equanimity, and awareness.
-Yoga is a combination of physical postures (asanas), breathwork (pranayama), mindfulness and meditation, social connectedness, and philosophical inquiry (patience, acceptance and compassion), all working together to promote overall well-being.
-Yoga is a process of self-awareness and reflection.
+Yoga, derived from Sanskrit term 'unite', is an ancient philosophy focused on creating harmony within the mind and body.

+Yoga is a combination of physical postures (asanas), breathwork (pranayama), mindfulness and meditation, social connectedness, and philosophical inquiry (patience, acceptance and compassion), all working together to connect us to a state of calm, equanimity, and awareness.

 While it may appear that yoga is a group activity, the journey itself is an individual one.